 Noise and heating

 Unfortunately, the excellent Gigabyte RTX 3070 will not reach its full potential due to the great warm-up, which isn’t negligible.
 Under load, in CyberPunk 2077, the temperature reached 78°C. At this temperature, count on higher noise.
-Although the graphics card comes with a powerful cooler with three fans, it’s simply not easy to curb high temperatures and noise due to the limited space.
+Although the graphics card has a powerful cooler with three fans, it’s not easy to curb high temperatures and noise due to the limited space.